puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The region in which to assign the DHCP option set.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`domain_name`
 *Optional* The domain name for the DHCP options.
+This parameter is set at creation only; it is not affected by updates.
 Accepts any valid domain.

 #####`domain_name_servers`
 *Optional* A list of domain name servers to use for the DHCP options set.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array of domain server names.

 #####`ntp_servers`
 *Optional* A list of NTP servers to use for the DHCP options set.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array of NTP server names.

 #####`netbios_name_servers`
 *Optional* A list of netbios name servers to use for the DHCP options set.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array.

 #####`netbios_node_type`
 *Optional* The netbios node type.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are '1', '2', '4', '8'.
 Defaults to '2'.

 #### Type: ec2_vpc_internet_gateway